 In fact, Lollipop adoption rates are so low that more than four times the amount of devices are still running the dated Android 2.3 Gingerbread OS – 7.4 per cent – than current software.

-According to the company’s data, which has been released as part of a developer report, the most popular iteration of Android remains the 2013 released KitKat.
+According to the company’s data, which has been released as part of a developer report,

 Currently 39.7 per cent of all Android smartphones, tablets and others run the Nestle themed OS.

 While KitKat is the most popular single version of Android, the three variations of Jelly Bean (4.1 – 18.4 per cent, 4.2 – 19.8 per cent, and 4.3 – 6.3 per cent) combine to account for a total of 44.5 per cent of all Android software.